 Limits of Confidentiality

-In general, psychotherapy/wellness-based services are very private processes in which information is shared only between you and your service provider (e.g., therapist or wellness professional).
-Sessions can often concern delicate matters, and clients benefit from knowing that what they say will remain private and highly confidential.
+In general, psychotherapy and wellness-based services are very private processes in which information is shared only between you and your service provider (e.g., therapist or wellness professional).
+Sessions can often reveal delicate matters, and clients benefit from knowing that what they say will remain private and highly confidential.
 However, there are 6 instances in which your service provider may need to disclose confidential information.
 When this does occur, it’s the service provider's responsibility to disclose only the minimum amount necessary for the situation:

 1. If a person is a danger to themselves or others